MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ## Insecure recoverable login mechanisms

-Yes, this is indeed a thing, and it has a legitimate (if limited) purpose.
+It is possible to set up an insecure recoverable login for a legitimate (if limited) purpose.

 Specifically, [LoginWithGameCenter](xref:titleid.playfabapi.com.client.authentication.loginwithgamecenter) is considered an *insecure login mechanism*, and you should use it with *extreme* care (or not at all).